Orthodontic Palatal Expander

 Potential Benefits of Palate Expanders

-• Correcting dental crowding or crossbite alignment.
+• Addressing dental crowding or crossbite presentations

 Recovery and Care During Treatment